Yours, Mine & The Truth

-Yours, Mine & The Truth is the Vol. 2 studio album by American R&B singer Sterling Simms.
+Yours, Mine & The Truth is the debut album by the American R&B singer Sterling Simms.
 The album was formerly known as Worth Your While, before being renamed.
-The album was released on December 23, 2008 by Disturbing Tha Peace Records and One Records.
+The album was released on December 23, 2008, by Def Jam Recordings.

 Singles

 The album's first single was "Vicky Gets Fired" featuring Sean P was released in 2006.
-The single performed under expectations peaking at number 56 on Billboards Hot R&B/Hip-Hop Songs chart.
-The announced second single was "Nasty Girl", released in 2007.
-The single fared worse than the first single peaking at number 17 on the Bubbling Under R&B/Hip-Hop Singles (#117 Hot R&B/Hip-Hop Songs).
-As a result, the single was scrapped and the album was delayed.
-This single does not appear on the album.
-The new single off his album is "All I Need" and features label-mates The-Dream and Ludacris.
+The single performed under expectations, peaking at number 56 on Billboards Hot R&B/Hip-Hop Songs chart.
+The second single, "Nasty Girl", was released in 2007 but it only hit number 17 on the Bubbling Under R&B/Hip-Hop Singles.
+As a result, "Nasty Girl" was removed from the album, resulting in a delay.
+The next single off the album was "All I Need" and features label-mates The-Dream and Ludacris.
 The single samples Method Man's "I Need Love".
-The song peaked at #23 on the Bubbling Under R&B/Hip-Hop Singles (#123 Hot R&B/Hip-Hop Songs).
+The song performed poorly, peaking at number 23 on the Bubbling Under chart.

 Though not announced as a single, A music video for "Boom Boom Room" was created.
-The video starred Sarah Rosete from girl group Electrik Red.
+The video starred Sarah Rosete from the girl group Electrik Red.